camba1/langChainDemo/README.md

   - **rag.py**: Create a simple RAG chain to query the document in the app/data directory
   - **server.py**: Main code to run the FastAPI webServer.
 Contains all the different application routes
 - **doc/images**: Images included in this document
-- **Evaluation**: Sample evaluation script.
-Note that you will need to modify the model name and dataset name as well as providing you our OpenRouter API key to use this example.
+- **Evaluation**: Sample model evaluation script.
+Script runs a model 5 times and checks the responses for relevance and insensitivity
-- **Packages**: External packages installed from the [Langchain templates repo](https://templates.langchain.com/)
+- **Packages**: External packages installed from the [Langchain templates repo](https://templates.langchain.com/).
+In this case we have installed and used the **pirate speak** template.
+We also configured the WebServer endpoint for this example to use the new **Playground** interface that also allows the end user to provide feedback and to link to the **LangSmith** trace of the run.
+Note, that for these additional buttons to show up in the screen LangSmith must be enabled for the project (See Langsmith section below)

 ## Installation